madams1972/notetaker-app/README.md

 The application’s front end was created by my instructors in the UofM FullStack Coding bootcamp.
 I built the back end, connected the two, and then deployed the entire application to Heroku.

-WHEN You open the Note Taker
+WHEN You open the Note Taker app
-THEN you are presented with a landing page with a link to a notes page WHEN you click on the link to the notes page
+You are presented with a landing page with a link to the notes page WHEN you click on the link to the notes page
 THEN you are presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column
 WHEN you enter a new note title and the note’s text